 There is plenty to see at Nowton Park, brief descriptions of what to see can be found below.

-Nature lovers can visit the unique arboretum which is home to trees from around the world such as eucalyptus from Australia, paperbark maple from China and Kentucky coffee trees from North America.
-A panda was carved in 1998 and placed in the China region along with some bamboo to add to the vision of this geographical area.
+Nature lovers can visit the unique east and west arboretums which are home to trees from around the world.
+These include eucalyptus from Australia, paperbark maple from China and Kentucky coffee trees from North America.
+A new panda was carved in 2021 and placed in the China region along with some bamboo to add to the vision of this geographical area.
 There is also a dragon that was carved from a cedar tree that was growing in the park but was struck by lightning.
 The Nowton Park totem pole stands 35.4 feet (10.8m) tall near the centre of the North American region of the arboretum.
 It is carved from a western red cedar which is the species traditionally favoured by Native Americans for their totem poles.

 The bird feeding area